 When patients have lost all or most of their teeth, it can become hard to eat, drink, and speak.
 One of the easiest ways to improve these issues is through the use of dentures.
-Under the skilled expertise of our doctors, Elizabethtown patients can get dentures that fit perfectly and provide years of stability and durability in the mouth.
+Under the skilled care of our doctors, Elizabethtown patients can get dentures that fit perfectly and provide years of stability and durability in the mouth.

 What Are Dentures?